-Scleroderma is an uncommon condition that results in hard, thickened areas of skin and sometimes problems with internal organs and blood vessels.
+Scleroderma is the name for a range of conditions that affect your immune system (autoimmune conditions) and can cause hard, thickened areas of skin and sometimes problems with muscles, bones, internal organs and blood vessels.

-There are several different types of scleroderma that can vary in severity.
-Some types are relatively mild and may eventually improve on their own, while others can lead to severe and life-threatening problems.
+There are also different types of localised scleroderma and systemic sclerosis.
+Some types may eventually improve on their own, while others can lead to severe and life-threatening problems.

-There's no cure for scleroderma, but most people with the condition can lead a full, productive life.
-The symptoms of scleroderma can usually be controlled by a range of different treatments.
+Although there's no cure for scleroderma, symptoms can usually be managed by a range of different treatments.

 Exactly how the skin is affected depends on the type of localised scleroderma.
-There are 2 types, called morphoea and linear.
+There are 2 main types, called plaque and linear morphoea.

 - can appear anywhere on the body